Frequently Asked Questions about Group Buy

 Q: Which items are organic?

-A: Read each product’s description to see which items are organic.
+A: Read product descriptions to see which are organic.
 If organic is not specified in the product description, it’s not organic.
-Usually, the honey isn’t certified organic because bees can range for several miles (possibly going into areas with sprayed plants) but the beekeeper does not use any chemicals on his property.
+Usually, the honey isn’t certified organic because bees can range for several miles (possibly going into areas with sprayed plants) but the beekeeper does not use chemicals on his property.

 Q: Way aren’t the almonds organic?